cysouw/diathesis/text/c12_zuInfinitive.md

 ### *wissen/verstehen+zu‑Infinitiv* Ability (*Abilitiv*) {#sec:zuinfinitive-wissen}

 The construction *wissen+zu‑Infinitiv* is only mentioned in-passing in the German grammatical literature [e.g. @engel1996: 483; @holl2010: 10; @duden2009: 426].
 This omission is all the more striking as it is widely acknowledged that the inflection of *wissen* shows various similarities to the *Modalverben* [@duden2009: 458-459, 481-482].
-Actually, it is quite obvious that the *wissen+zu‑Infinitiv* construction has a modal meaning expressing capability 'to be able to' [@next a].
+Actually, it is quite obvious that the *wissen+zu‑Infinitiv* construction has a modal meaning expressing capability, i.e. 'to be able to' [@next a].
 This construction is obligatorily coherent [@next b,c].

 ::: ex
 - Der Lehrer weiß die Schüler zu begeistern.
 - Es ist bekannt, dass der Lehrer die SchülerInnen zu begeistern weiß.
-- *^ Es ist bekannt, dass der Lehrer weiß die SchülerInnen zu begeistern.
+- ^* Es ist bekannt, dass der Lehrer weiß die SchülerInnen zu begeistern.
 :::

 Even less mentioned is *verstehen+zu‑Infinitiv* [cf. @engel1996: 483], which likewise has a modal meaning of 'to be able to' [@next a].
-This construction is also obligatorily coherent [@next b,c].
+This construction is also obligatorily coherent [@next b,c], but it appears to be less frequent than *wissen+zu‑Infinitiv* above.

 ::: ex
 - Er versteht zu siegen.